 - Homage: The film was inspired by The Thin Man series.

 - Incriminating Indifference: Carole becomes suspicious of Mr. House due to how well he has been taking the death of his wife despite how close they had seemed earlier.
 Ironically, this is partially because his wife isn't actually dead yet, although he does end up killing her.

-- Likes Older Men: Helen Moss is [[spoiler: sleeping with Mr. House, and also apparently has a fling with Ted while he's distracting her as part of the plan.
+- Likes Older Men: Helen Moss is sleeping with Mr. House, and happily hopped in the Casting Couch with Ted while he's distracting her as part of the plan.

 - Mistaken for Cheating: Larry briefly accuses Carole of using the investigation as a pretext for an affair with Ted.

 - Pair the Spares: Larry expresses interest in setting up Ted and Marcia, although Ted has reservations about this.
 It's played straight once they actually meet though and instantly hit it off.